Enets language: Numerals

-Other numerals

-Collective numerals are formed combining a separate word namely a form e̮š of the auxiliary verb 'to be' with cardinal numerals, e.g. siδe e̮š 'we two, the two of us'.
+Collective numerals are formed combining a separate word namely a form e̮ʃ of the auxiliary verb 'to be' with cardinal numerals, e.g. siðe e̮ʃ 'we two, the two of us'.

-Distributive numerals are postpositional constructions of cardinals, combined with the postposition loδ, e.g. siδeʔ loδ 'by (in) twos'.
+Distributive numerals are postpositional constructions of cardinals, combined with the postposition loð, e.g. siðeʔ loð 'by (in) twos'.

 Iteratives are the plural forms of cardinals, e.g. ŋobuʔ 'one time, once'.

 Fractional numerals are cardinals that are combined with the word boʔ 'a half', e.g. nehuʔ boʔ 'one-third'.

-Temporal numerals are formed from cardinals by means of the suffix -ʔ, e.g. orδede̮ʔ 'the first time'.
+Temporal numerals are formed from cardinals by means of the suffix -ʔ, e.g. orðede̮ʔ 'the first time'.

 Pronouns

-Personal Pronouns
+Personal pronouns

-Two-member constructions are used are used in declining personal pronouns.
+Two-member constructions are used to decline personal pronouns.
 The second member of these constructions is either an independent word stem si- or a postpositional stem no-.
-The first member may be lacking.
+The first member may be absent.